 "This is the first time the North American Indigenous Games will be held in Toronto and we are honoured to be the host city.
 This week is about more than sports and competition.
 I t's an opportunity for us all to celebrate Indigenous culture and heritage and to support Indigenous athlete development," said Mayor John Tory.
-"I encourage all residents to attend and experience everything that this year's Games will offer," a news release report said.
+"I encourage all residents to attend and experience everything that this year's Games will offer." in a news release.

 The North American Indigenous Games are the largest sport and cultural gathering of Indigenous Peoples from across Turtle Island in North America.

 City of Toronto (Toronto and the adjoining cities) was named, on June 26, 2015, as the host city of the 2017 North American Indigenous Games.